 - Interpersonal Psychotherapy for Adolescents (IPT-A) for depression

 - Enhanced Evidence Based Practice – Certificate level course (aimed at band 5 and 6 CYP MH staff), supported by MindEd e-learning

 - Combination Therapy – psychological and pharmacological interventions

 - 0-5s curriculum on evidence-based developmental, infant and child mental health interventions

 - Evidence Based Psychological Therapies for CYP with mental health problems and autism spectrum disorder and/or a learning disability.

-The psychological therapies selected for the curriculum are NICE approved; however a comprehensive CAMHS will offer other interventions.
+The therapies and interventions selected are NICE approved; however a comprehensive CYP MH service will offer other interventions.

-As last year, local area partnerships of commissioners and providers will agree training numbers with their local CYP IAPT Learning Collaborative.
+Each year local area CYP MH partnerships of commissioners and providers will agree training numbers with their local CYP IAPT Learning Collaborative.
 The Learning Collaborative will receive funding directly from Health Education England for the agreed training costs of the courses.
-NHS England will pass match funding/the tabled contribution towards salary support to CCGs for investment in the relevant staff and providers.
-In the 2016/17 academic year the offer of salary support from NHS England to the partnerships is below.
-The funding is conditional on the partnership signing up to implementing the programme, including confirmation that match funding/the appropriate additional contribution of funds is available to release the staff to undergo the full training;
+NHS England will pass on to CCGs the contribution (tabled below) towards salary support for investment in the relevant staff and providers.
+This is the final year of programme central funds towards salary support for staff completing CYP IAPT course in 2018.
+This funding is conditional on the CYP MH partnership signing up to implementing the programme, including confirmation that the appropriate level of funds will be made available to release the staff to undergo the full training.